Breaking-Good: Explaining Breaking Dependency Updates with Build Analysis: Introduction

 To address this problem, \emph{we propose to generate explanations for breaking updates}.
 The explanations should state the underlying causes of the breaking update point to the elements involved in the breakage.
 The generating explanations would allow developers to reduce the time spent analyzing large volumes of log data and to quickly identify and fix the root cause of the breaking dependency update.

 In this study, we present \tool, a tool to automatically generate explanations for breaking updates. \tool is founded on a comprehensive categorization of compilation errors related to changes in direct dependencies and indirect dependencies, incompatibilities between Java versions, and client-specific configurations. \tool extracts information from logs, analyzes dependency trees, and parses the application code to craft the best possible explanation.
 Using this extracted information, \tool first categorizes the causes of the breakage.
-For each category of compilation error, \tool provides an explanation templates, ensuring that each explanation highlights the cause of the compilation error and provides details relevant to its resolution.
+For each category of compilation error, \tool provides an explanation template, ensuring that each explanation highlights the cause of the compilation error and provides details relevant to its resolution.
 The \tool explanations steer the developers' attention toward the causes of the breaking dependency updates and provide suggestions for possible actions to fix the problem.

 We evaluate \tool using a dataset of 243 breaking dependency updates in real-world projects.
 Our results indicate that \tool successfully identifies the root causes of compilation errors in \totalPercentage\% of cases.
 In particular, \tool determines that \nIndirectComp breaking dependency updates are due to changes in the indirect dependencies of the project.
 A user study enabled us to validate the core structure of the explanation provided to developers.
 To the best of our knowledge, \tool is the first tool that helps developers in mitigating the common problem of breaking dependency updates with generated explanations.
-Also, our paper is the first to pinpoint indirect dependencies as a common cause of breaking updates.